 Portions of the film, released in early 2009, were filmed in Cleveland's Hough neighborhood along the Detroit-Carnegie Bridge, and in the Flats.

 This film is about one boy's quest to compete in the Soap Box Derby despite his father being deployed in Afghanistan.
-The movie, written, directed and acted by Corbin Bernson (of "LA Law" fame), was filmed almost entirely in Akron.
+The movie, written, directed and acted by Corbin Bernsen (of "LA Law" fame), was filmed almost entirely in Akron.

 "Boot Tracks," a psychological thriller based on a novel by Matthew F. Jones, was also filmed in and around Cleveland.
 The low-budget film stars Michelle Monaghan and Stephen Dorff.